Darwin Cerén

-Darwin Adelso Cerén Delgado (born 31 December 1989) is a Salvadoran professional footballer who plays as a defensive midfielder for Primera División club Águila, which he captains, and the El Salvador national team.
+Darwin Adelso Cerén Delgado (born 31 December 1989) is a Salvadoran professional footballer who plays as a defensive midfielder for Primera División club Inter Santa Tecla, which he captains, and the El Salvador national team.
 He is the most capped player in El Salvador history.

 Club career

 Juventud Independiente

 Cerén began his professional career with Juventud Independiente in 2009.
 Prior to joining Juventud, Cerén was attending university when his father lost his job.
 Unable to afford school, Cerén dropped out and started working at a brick-making company.
 While working there, he attended a tryout for Juventud and earned a contract.
 Originally he continued to work for the brick company while playing for Juventud, but soon quit to focus fully on a career in football.
 Along with his brother Óscar, he helped them earn promotion from the second division to the first division, with both brothers scoring in the final.
 In total, he made 87 appearances for the club and scored 15 goals before departing in February 2014.
 In the summer of 2013, he went on trial with Balıkesirspor of the Turkish second division, but a deal could not be worked out.